Skip to main content

 Can I propose a project idea?

 Yes, absolutely!
 We’re as excited to learn from you as you are to learn from us.
-We welcome your ideas and how they might enhance and expand how we think about children’s environmental health and healthy housing.
+We welcome your ideas and how they might enhance and expand how we think about children’s environmental health, healthy housing, and climate and health.
 Fellows will be invited to collaborate with staff from both organizations on designing a project or set of projects.
 If you have an idea of a project you’d like to propose, you may share that at any point during the application process.
 Fellows may be assigned to work on a single project that advances the work of both organizations or on separate projects for each organization.
 Fellows should be prepared to work on a project or set of projects that is meaningful and relevant for both organizations.

 What can/should a proposed project look like?